 The final study in this section graded the level of security of the releasing institution with the level of recidivism.
 Again, selection factors were controlled.
-The results presented in Table 11 were similar to the other studies.
-That is, the participation reintegration model is associated with reduced recidivism even when selection factors are controlled.
+The results presented in Table 11, were similar to the other studies.
+That is, participation in the reintegration model is associated with reduced recidivism even when selection factors are controlled.

-Expected Rates of Recidivism Compared to Observed Rates, Boston State and Shirley Releases During the Years 1972 and 1973 in the provide the second s
+Expected Rates of Recidivism Compared to Observed Rates, Boston State and Shirley Releases During the Years 1972 and 1973

-Expected Recidivism Rate Observed Recidivism Rate Probability Level
+Sample Expected Recidivism Rate Observed Probability Recidivism Rate Level

-30.9% 17.7% .
+Shirley Prerelease 30.9% .
 02

-Shirley Prerelease 21.5% 8.0% .
-01

-Boston State Pre-Release 13404 .001
+Boston State Pre-Release 21.5% 8.0%

-TOTAL SAMPLE 25.7% 12.470
+TOTAL SAMPLE 25.7% .001

-SOURCE: LeClair, Daniel P., Preparing Prisoners for Their Return to the Community: The Evaluation of the Rehabilita-tive Effectiveness of Jo Pre-Release Programs Operated in Massachusetts; Unpublished doctoral dissertation, Tulane University, July 1975.
+SOURCE: LeClair, Daniel P., Preparing Prisoners for Their Return to the Community: The Evaluation of the Rehabilitative Effectiveness of Two Pre-Release Programs Operated in Massachusetts; Unpublished doctoral dissertation, Tulane University, July, 1975.